DxTerity secures FDA EUA status for at-home saliva-based Covid-19 test

 The streamlined testing process offers sample collection materials and a 48-hour stabilisation kit with instructions and shipping materials to send samples.

-The kit, which includes an SDNA-1000 saliva collection device, offers secure barcoded tracking of the specimen to de-identify and precisely trace the samples.
+The kit, which includes a SDNA-1000 saliva collection device, offers secure barcoded tracking of a specimen to de-identify and precisely trace the samples.

 DxTerity founder and CEO Bob Terbrueggen said: “We have focused our efforts on adapting to the challenges of living and working during a pandemic.